peachjelly13/e-commerce-backend-/README.md

 - [Contributing](#contributing)
 - [License](#license)
 - [Contact](#contact)

+## Description
+This project aims to create a backend for a shopping platform with a focus on __extensive comments and documentation for every function, library, and method used__.
+It is __specifically designed for beginners who want to learn backend development by going through well-commented and detailed code__.

 ## Features
 - **Extensive Comments:** Detailed comments for every function, library, and method used.